stbiadmin/jdn-website/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin multi-line descriptions with YAML's `|2-` multi-line prefix.
 experience:
 - title: CEO
+    company: Vera AI
+    company_url: ''
+    company_logo: Vera_logo
+    location: California
+    date_start: '2022-06-01'
+    date_end: ''
+    description: |2-
+        CTO / Head of AI:

+        As CTO, responsible for the entire Vera engineering team, technical consultants and design partners as well as the technical execution of the Vera product roadmap

+        As Head of AI, responsible for AI Research (LLM and Computer vision model training and eval) and ML Engineering

+  - title: CEO
     company: JDN & Associates, LLC
     company_url: ''